vinx13/vinx13.github.io/content/post/2018-06-26-expression-template.md

   - Shogun
 ---

-In last post I talked about the ongoing rafactor of linalg.
+In last post I talked about the ongoing refactor of linalg.
-So we are going to have untemplated vector and matrix types, using a void pointer and checking type infomation in runtime.
+So we are going to have untemplated vector and matrix types, using a void pointer and checking type information in runtime.
 Say you have some vectors and do some computations like
 ```cpp
 Vector a, b, c;